 Where to spot the elusive cat

-There are many reasons why leopards are at the top of safari request lists.
+There are many reasons why leopards are at the top of African safari request lists.
 Breathtakingly beautiful, charismatic, powerful, elusive, mysterious, and endlessly unpredictable – no one adjective can fully capture the wild essence of these impressive cats.
 Whether draped lazily across a tree bough or concealing themselves for a slow stalk and decisive pounce, no one leopard sighting is ever the same.
 We’ve compiled a list of our favourite leopard viewing destinations for (almost) guaranteed sightings.

 1. The Greater Kruger, South Africa